danielabar/meblog/src/markdown/active_storage_form_errors.md

 ![active storage debug create success](../images/active-storage-debug-create-success.png "active storage debug create success")

-In the debug session, we can inspect the `blob` which is the file details associated with the expense report `receipt` attachment.
-Notice it has `id`, `key`, and `filename` attributes:
+In the debug session, we can inspect the `blob`, which contains the metadata and storage details for the file attached to the expense report's `receipt`.
+This includes attributes like `id`, `key`, and `filename`:

 ```ruby
 @expense_report.receipt.blob